Namek Dev

 Today I asked myself - how to use Memento design pattern to store object state in a more safe and effective way?
 Of course by automating some things using some base implementation.
 Read about why I needed better Memento and how did I achieved nice combination of Memento and Command design patterns.
 Full code is given.

-→ Continue reading csharp
+→ Continue reading Design Patterns, Languages, csharp

 Why is Ruby so entertaining?
 Mixins.